Open Accessibility Menu

 What if I can’t afford to pay my bill?

-The Business Office offers financial assistance through our Charity Care Program.
-You will need to call the Business Office (831) 636-2620 to see if you qualify.
+The Business Office offers financial assistance through our Charity Care and Discount Program.
+If you have any questions, you will need to call the Business Office (831) 636-2620.

 Who can I contact if I have questions?